In-Hospital STEMI Management

 - A process for immediate review and interpretation of the ECG, and

 - The process of STEMI team or catheterization laboratory activation for an in-hospital STEMI should as much as possible mirror that for patients who present to the emergency department and are diagnosed as having STEMI.

 - Quality improvement projects and protocols can expedite patient care and improve outcomes in patients with in-hospital STEMI.

 - Establishment of national systematic measures of performance may serve as an additional impetus for improvements in the care of patients with in-hospital STEMI.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Imaging, Echocardiography/Ultrasound
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and ACS, Interventions and Imaging, Echocardiography/Ultrasound

-Keywords: Acute Coronary Syndrome, Angina Pectoris, Anticoagulants, Biological Markers, Catheterization, Comorbidity, Echocardiography, Electrocardiography, Emergency Service, Hospital, Hemodynamics, Hypotension, Myocardial Infarction, Patient Care, Percutaneous Coronary Intervention, Pulmonary Edema, Quality Improvement, Stents, Telemetry, Thrombolytic Therapy, Thrombosis
+Keywords: Acute Coronary Syndrome, Angina Pectoris, Anticoagulants, Biomarkers, Catheterization, Comorbidity, Echocardiography, Electrocardiography, Emergency Service, Hospital, Hemodynamics, Hypotension, Myocardial Infarction, Patient Care, Percutaneous Coronary Intervention, Pulmonary Edema, Quality Improvement, Stents, Telemetry, Thrombolytic Therapy, Thrombosis

 < Back to Listings